uriel-reyes/sellertools/README.md

 3. **Authentication Flow**:
    - When a seller logs in, the application reads this custom field
    - If valid, the seller is granted access to manage that store

+### Business Unit Integration

+The Store Configuration feature now leverages a dynamic approach for business unit management:

+1. **Customer-Based Business Unit Discovery**:
+   - Business units are fetched based on the customer ID of the logged-in user
+   - Uses GraphQL query with `associates(customer(id="..."))` filter
+   - No hardcoded business unit IDs required in the codebase

+2. **Multiple Business Units Support**:
+   - Automatically handles scenarios where a customer is associated with multiple business units
+   - Provides a dropdown selector for choosing between business units
+   - Persists selections across user sessions

+3. **Technical Implementation**:
+   - Custom hook (`useCustomerBusinessUnits`) that manages the business unit lifecycle
+   - GraphQL queries for both customer verification and business unit fetching
+   - Support for updating business unit data with properly structured update actions
+   - Proper error handling for various scenarios (missing customer ID, no business units, etc.)

+This approach makes the application more flexible and maintainable by eliminating hardcoded references and supporting a wider range of business scenarios where sellers might be associated with multiple business units.

 ## UI Design Patterns